kamyar1979/sporm/README.md

 # Stored Procedure ORM!

 I know Stored Procedures and Database Functions, in most cases are not good practice, except for Data Driven projects.
 But this project has started years ago for communication with an old MS-SQL Server database and that is why I have used the name 'Stored Procedure' instead of Database Function.
 But current version supports any database which has .NET driver.

 ## The problem
-Many times, you want to call database functions/procedures from within an OOP project, and you have to write too much boiler plate
-code: You have to wrote code for adding parameters and values.
+Many times, you want to call database functions/procedures from within an OOP project, and you have to write too much boiler plate code: You have to wrote code for adding parameters and values.
 If the functions returns a table structure, the ORM can not help you for impedance mismatch here!
 You have to manually convert between database result and your model objects.
 This library does the trick for you and tries to do all the things ORM does.
 You can call database functions as normal class methods and expect the result converted to .NET types, including your class types.

 ## Getting started

 You can use this library in two ways:

-1. Static Type
+### 1. Static Typing
-2. Dynamic Type

 For static typing, you must create an interface which includes your database functions signature.